 Bengtsson competing in "Idol" in 2008.
 Photo: Jessica Gow/TT

-If you're in Sweden, it will be hard to avoid Bengtsson's face in the coming months.
-The rest of the world will see him in May, when the Eurovision finals kick off in Kiev.
+Typically for Sweden it has been hard to avoid Bengtsson's face in the months since he won Melodifestivalen.
+With the Eurovision finals kicking off in Kiev, the rest of the world now gets a chance to see him.
 First up is the semi-final at the Ukrainian city's International Exhibition Centre on May 9th, and if he can make it through that, he'll fight it out for the big prize on May 13th.

 Bengtsson's popularity with the international jury at Melodifestivalen bodes well, and if Sweden’s recent record in Eurovision is anything to go by (two wins in five years since 2012) he stands a good chance at the competition proper.